 Besides the soil requirement, Venus flytraps and succulent should be grown at very different humidity levels.
 Venus flytraps thrive in humid environments.
 Succulents prefer a dry environment.

 You must water Venus flytraps very often to keep them healthy (here is a guide on watering that can help you use the optimal amount)..
 The soil should remain moist at all times.
-If you are unfamiliar with the watering process, you can learn all about it with this guide: Venus Flytrap Watering Instruction GuideOpens in a new tab..
+If you are unfamiliar with the watering process, you can learn all about it with this guide: Venus Flytrap Watering Instruction Guide.

 Succulents need water every once in a while, but you must let the soil dry out quickly (hence the well-draining soil).